 3. Healthy Skin, Eyes and Hair

 So, why is avocado good for your skin?
-Rich in fat-soluble vitamins and monounsaturated fats, avocados are fantastic for glowing skin, bright eyes and shiny hair both when eaten or used topically.
-Truth be told, avocados may be nature’s best moisturizer, especially considering their price tag and that they’re completely free from added synthetic chemicals.
+Rich in fat-soluble vitamins and monounsaturated fats, avocado benefits also include glowing skin, bright eyes and shiny hair both when eaten or used topically.
+Truth be told, avocado benefits for skin include possibly being nature’s best moisturizer, especially considering their price tag and that they’re completely free from added synthetic chemicals.

 Avocados are a high-antioxidant food that contain lutein, a type of carotenoid that protects eye health and preserves healthy, youthful looking skin and hair.
 Carotenoids are the group of antioxidant phytochemicals found in veggies like carrots, squash and sweet potatoes that are known for blocking the effects of environmental toxins like pollution and UV light damage.

 Research shows that dietary carotenoids provide health benefits related to decreasing the risk of diseases, particularly certain cancers of the skin and age-related eye disorders like macular degeneration.
-Lutein appears to be beneficial for eye disease prevention because it absorbs the type of damaging blue light rays that enter the eyes and skin, changing DNA and causing free radical damage.
+(8) Lutein appears to be beneficial for eye disease prevention because it absorbs the type of damaging blue light rays that enter the eyes and skin, changing DNA and causing free radical damage.
 Research also shows that adding avocado to a meal helps further carotenoid absorption.
 (9)

 To promote a healthy, shining complexion, simply rub the inside of an avocado peel on your skin and use avocado oil as your primary moisturizer.
 Mix in some therapeutic essential oils and you can easily make a cost-effective lotion instead of pouring out money for that store-bought stuff filled with irritating chemicals!
 Avocado can also be used to make homemade hair masks to replenish, moisture and add shine.